Visyond/website-hugo/site/content/casestudy/why-ericsson-believe-visyond-is-an-absolute-must-for-any-business-consultant.md

   - title: 'Use Cases: Business Impact Modeling, Analysis, Presentation'
 client: /img/Kedar Thakar case study image.jpg
 client_ask: >-
-  Kedar Thakar is **Sales Chief Modeler at Ericsson**, a company with more than 100,000 employees and one of the leading providers of Information and Communication Technology (ICT) to service providers with over 40% of the world’s mobile traffic carried through Ericsson’s networks.
+  Kedar Thakar is **Sales Chief Modeler at a major telecom company** with more than 100,000 employees that is one of the leading providers of Information and Communication Technology (ICT) to service providers with over 40% of the world’s mobile traffic carried through their networks.